MinaPecheux/godot-tutorials/README.md

 - Read on [Medium](https://medium.com/p/4d5586c67f79)
 - See the files [in the repo](/09-GameLoop/)

-## 10. Implement & move random 3D units!
+## 10. Instantiate & move random 3D units!

 - Watch on YouTube: [in English 🇬🇧](https://www.youtube.com/watch?v=v7EUsWQKRko)
 - See the files [in the repo](/10-RandomUnits/)